-The FEI shall have the burden of establishing that an anti-doping rule violation has occurred.
-The standard of proof shall be whether the FEI has established an anti-doping rule violation to the comfortable satisfaction of the hearing panel bearing in mind the seriousness of the allegation which is made.
+IBSF shall have the burden of establishing that an anti-doping rule violation has occurred.
+The standard of proof shall be whether IBSF has established an anti-doping rule violation to the comfortable satisfaction of the hearing panel bearing in mind the seriousness of the allegation which is made.
 This standard of proof in all cases is greater than a mere balance of probability but less than proof beyond a reasonable doubt.
-Where these Anti-Doping Rules place the burden of proof upon the Athlete or other Person alleged to have committed an anti-doping rule violation to rebut a presumption or establish specified facts or circumstances, except as provided in Articles 3.2.2 and 3.2.3, the standard of proof shall be by a balance of probability.11
+Where these Anti-Doping Rules place the obtaining therapy, treatment or prescriptions; providing any bodily products for analysis; or allowing the Athlete Support Person to serve as an agent or representative.
+Prohibited association need not involve any form of compensation.